tylergibbs/dsc180ProjectB/README.md

 # Comparisons of Causal Discovery Optimization Methods

-This project extrapolates 2 different methods for causal descovery into timeseries data and compares them to the effectivness of existing methods:
+This project extrapolates 2 different methods for causal discovery into time series data and compares them to the effectiveness of existing methods:

 - GOLEM
 - DAGMA

-This project adapts existing implentations of GOLEM and DAGMA into timeseries data using the methods outlined in DYNOTEARS.
-Werepicates the metrics in the DYNOTEARS papers, and compares their performance to a baseline of DYNOTEARS.
-Finaly we make minor imporvments implementing an early stopping threashold.
+This project adapts existing implementations of GOLEM and DAGMA into time series data using the methods outlined in DYNOTEARS.
+We replicate the metrics in the DYNOTEARS papers, and compare their performance to a baseline of DYNOTEARS.
+Finally we make minor improvements implementing an early stopping threshold.
 We expect DAGMA to perform the best, followed by GOLEM, followed by NOTEARS as this is the inverse order they were developed.

 ## Data:

 We have two sources of data.

-(1) Synthetic data prodiced by synthetic_dataset in src/data/synthetic_dataset
+(1) Synthetic data produced by synthetic_dataset in src/data/synthetic_dataset

 (2) Data from the yfinance library,